-In the event that you are able to prove to a judge that your business was in existence prior to the marriage and should therefore be characterized as your separate property, this determination may be used against you when dividing up property that is considered to be community property.
+Suppose you can prove to a judge that your business was in existence before the marriage and should therefore be characterized as your separate property.
+In that case, this determination may be used against you when dividing up property that is considered to be community property.

-As we just stated, the community estate in your divorce will be divided in a fair and equitable manner by the judge.
+As we just stated, the community estate in your divorce will be divided fairly and equitably by the judge.
 However, fair and equitable should not be confused with equal.

 A judge does not have to cut the community estate down the middle in equal shares.
-Typically, a judge will take into consideration the size of each spouse’s separate estates and then use that in their determination as to how the community estate should be divided.
+Typically, a judge will consider the size of each spouse's separate estates and then use that in their determination as to how the community estate should be divided.

 For instance, suppose that you are older than your spouse and had an opportunity to build a business and own property before marrying your spouse.
-Your separate estate would therefore be considerably larger than that of your spouse through no fault of either of you.
+Therefore, your separate estate would be considerably more significant than that of your spouse through no fault of either of you.

-However, because of the value of your separate estate (real estate plus your business) a judge could decide to award your spouse a disproportionate share of the community estate in order to compensate for his or her comparatively small separate estate.
-This may seem unfair, it very well may be, but it is often times the reasoning that a judge will utilize in dividing up property in a Texas Divorce.
+However, because of the value of your separate estate (real estate plus your business), a judge could decide to award your spouse a disproportionate share of the community estate to compensate for their comparatively small separate estate.
+This may seem unfair, it very well maybe, but it is often the reasoning that a judge will utilize in dividing up property in a Texas Divorce.

-Valuing your business- how it’s done is critical.
-It is important to use a qualified and experienced appraiser of businesses to help you and your spouse determine the business’ value.
+Valuing your business- how it's done is critical.
+It is essential to use a qualified and experienced appraiser of companies to help you and your spouse determine the business' value.
 The appraiser will use documents like tax forms and financial statements (profit/loss statements, etc.) to help determine its value.

-Deciding on an appraiser can be difficult since these folks don’t grow on every tree plus the fact that you and your spouse will likely have to agree on which appraiser to utilize.
+Deciding on an appraiser can be tricky since these folks don't grow on every tree, plus the fact that you and your spouse will likely have to agree on which appraiser to utilize.

-That doesn’t even take into consideration that the appraiser will need to be paid for his or her services and your case will have to wait on the appraiser’s determination as to the value of your business in order to proceed.
+That doesn't even consider that the appraiser will need to be paid for their services.
+Your case will have to wait on the appraiser's determination as to the value of your business to proceed.

 Review the credentials and experience of an appraiser before hiring one.
-If you cannot locate an appraiser that you trust, it may be time to ask the advice of people in your field of work and to have your attorney utilize his or her network to help in the search as well.
+If you cannot locate an appraiser that you trust, it may be time to ask the advice of people in your field of work and have your attorney utilize their network to help in the search.

-Questions about your divorce’s affect on your business?
+Questions about your divorce's effect on your business?
 Contact the Law Office of Bryan Fagan, PLLC

-In order to learn more about how business owners are affected by divorce, please do not hesitate to contact the Law Office of Bryan Fagan, PLLC today.
-A licensed family lawattorney is available six days a week to meet with you free of charge.
+To learn more about how business owners are affected by divorce, please do not hesitate to contact the Law Office of Bryan Fagan, PLLC, today.
+A licensed family law attorney is available six days a week to meet with you free of charge.
 Our office represents clients across southeast Texas and would be honored to do the same for you and your family.